 Distinction Bosch SB7 / SB23 OC / SB23 System

-Here is a small guide regarding the correct identification of the Bosch hydraulic system of your tractor, covering all tractor brands and types:
+Here is a short guide on correctly identifying the Bosch hydraulic system of your tractor, applicable across all tractor brands and models:

 Bosch SB7